First published 1st April 2020

 All banks must offer the first £500 of an overdraft interest-free to customers affected by coronavirus.
 The rules apply to current account holders who already have an overdraft facility – although you should be able to request one too if you are struggling.

-Existing FCA legislation ruled that from, April 6, current account providers must only charge one single rate of 40% interest (AER) on both arranged and unarranged overdrafts, with no additional daily charges.
+Separate FCA legislation implemented from 6 April ruled that current account providers must charge one single rate of around 40% interest (APR) on both arranged and unarranged overdrafts, with no additional daily charges.

-Now the FCA says that nobody paying the 40% rate should be worse off than before the rules were introduced for the next three months.
+The FCA said that nobody paying the 40% rate should be worse off than before the rules were introduced.

 Interest Rate Cut